 I sold the mansion to a group that turned it into a nice bed and breakfast.
 Dad asked me to move back to the family farm in mid-Missouri so I did.
 I had to give up several hundred plants.
 I kept most of my cactus and succulents, Colocasia, Alocasia and several other plants.
 Unfortunately, for some reason, I thought I should leave my bigger plants, including the Kalanchoe beharensis with a friend.
 I did take a leaf cutting which grew into several plantlets.

 I kept the little Kalanchoe beharensis in this pot on the kitchen windowsill all summer with a few other succulents I didn’t want to put outside.
 I watched them grow and then I noticed something weird.
 I had taken cuttings of the Kalanchoe beharensis ‘Fang’ during the summer but they were outside.
 Somehow, these guys turned out to have the tubercles on the underside of the leaves, too.
-I know 100% I took a leaf from the Kalanchoe beharensis minima and NOT ‘Fang’ when I moved from Mississippi.
-I know I didn’t take cuttings from ‘Fang’ until the summer of 2013.
+I know 100% I took a leaf from the Kalanchoe beharensis and NOT ‘Fang’ when I moved from Mississippi.
+I know I didn’t take cuttings from ‘Fang’ until the summer of 2013 because I brought the plant with me.
 So, tell me, how did these plants turn out to have fangs?
 What a mystery!

 There are a couple of varieties and cultivars mentioned on the LLIFLE (Encyclopedia of Living Forms) website including ‘Roseleaf’ which is a hybrid of Kalanchoe beharensis and Kalanchoe tomentosa.
 It is thought that ‘Fang’ could be a sport of ‘Roseleaf’.